Halloween Paper Quill Art: A Fine Motor Project

 How Do I Make Paper Quills?

-I did not purchase a slotted quilling tool, but you can do so here.
-Instead my kids and I used either a pencil, a dull ended skewer, and even our index fingers to coil paper strips.
+I did not purchase a slotted quilling tool, but instead my kids and I used either a pencil, a dull-ended skewer, or our even our index fingers to coil paper strips.
 Use whichever technique is best for you and your goals for this project.

 Make circular coins by wrapping the pencil, skewer, or your finger with thin paper strips.
 You can also pinch one end of the coil to create a teardrop shaped quill (see picture above).